Browse Definitions :

 • What is BCDR?
 Business continuity and disaster recovery guide - Business continuity (BC) and disaster recovery (DR) are closely related practices that support an organization's ability to remain operational after an adverse event.

 • What is business process management?
-An in-depth BPM guide - Business process management (BPM) is a structured approach to improving the processes organizations use to get work done, serve their customers and generate business value.
+A guide to BPM - Business process management (BPM) is a structured approach to improving the processes organizations use to get work done, serve their customers and generate business value.

 Networking